sourav977/cloudant-scripts/README.md

 ----

-`generate-json.py` can be helpful with [couchrestore](https://www.npmjs.com/package/@cloudant/couchbackup) which includes sample json documents and generates a `.txt` file of the required size for upload to the Cloudant database.
+Script `generate-json.py` can be helpful with [couchrestore](https://www.npmjs.com/package/@cloudant/couchbackup) CLI , it generates sample json documents and includes them in  a `.txt` file of the required size for uploading  to the Cloudant database.

 adjust `target_file_size_gb` to generate a large `.txt` file containing json docs suitable for a Cloudant database.